jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

 ``gnuplot encoding`` is the text encoding used when plotting graphs.
 The default value of ``iso_8859_1`` allows the degree symbol, which is useful in a weather application!
 Other values might be needed if your language includes accented characters.
 The possible values depend on your gnuplot installation so some experimentation may be needed.

 ``template encoding`` is the text encoding used for templates.
-The default value is ``iso-8859-1``, which is the encoding used in the example templates.
+The default value is ``iso-8859-1``, which is the encoding used in most of the example templates.
 If you create templates with a different character set, you should change this value to match your templates.

 ``language`` is used to localise pywws.
 It's optional, as pywws usually uses the computer's default language as set by the LANG environment variable.
 The available languages are those in the ``translations`` subdirectory of your pywws installation.
 If you set any other language, pywws will fall back to using English.